Azure/deployment-environments/README.md

 The goal of this repository is to provide sample infrastructure-as-code templates that could be used to get started with the [Azure Deployment Environments](https://aka.ms/deploymentenvironments) service.

-Azure Deployment Environments empowers development teams to quickly and easily spin-up app infrastructure with project-based templates that establish consistency and best practices while maximizing security, compliance, and cost efficiency.
+Azure Deployment Environments(ADE) empowers development teams to quickly and easily spin-up app infrastructure with project-based templates that establish consistency and best practices while maximizing security, compliance, and cost efficiency.
 This on-demand access to secure environments accelerates the different stages of the software development lifecycle in a compliant and cost-efficient manner.

 An Environment is a collection of Azure resources on which your application is deployed.
 For example, to deploy a web application, you might create an environment consisting of an App Service, Key Vault, Cosmos DB and a Storage account.
 An environment could consist of both Azure PaaS and IaaS resources such as AKS Cluster, App Service, VMs, databases, etc.

 [Environments](https://github.com/Azure/deployment-environments/tree/main/Environments) folder consists of sample templates that you can use to quickly get started with the service.

+> Note - ADE currently supports ARM templates and will support other IaC tools such as Terraform, Bicep, etc. in the near future

 ## Contributing